Updated with a new infographic with more life-saving information!

 Foxtails are grasses with seed awns (the foxtail- shaped tip of the grass blade containing seeds).
 Foxtails have barbed, razor-sharp needles that are extremely dangerous to our fur kids.
 Nature designed them to move in one direction—forward.
-They are meant to dig in and they do not come out on their own.
+They dig in and they do not dissolve or come out on their own.

 BE AWARE OF THESE FOXTAIL SYMPTOMS: Continuous sneezing, pawing at and licking an infected area, violent shaking of head, frequently tilting head to the side, scratching at an ear incessantly, sores or abscesses, swelling, discharge, coughing, and limping.